CalumMcCallion/3D-React-Portfolio/README.md

-# My React Portfolio
+# My 3D-React Portfolio

-This is a React portfolio website showcasing my skills, experience, and projects.
+This is a portfolio website built with React showcasing my skills, experience, and projects.
 The website includes various sections such as About, Experience, Tech Stack, Works, and Contact.

 ## Installation